Introducing the New Al Quimia Restaurant at Epic Sana Algarve

 The cuisine is Portuguese, but not as you may know it.
 Chef Mourão and his team were also given a lab kitchen, where they can experiment with new ideas and perfect their repertoires, continually evolving and feeding their creativity.
 The lab affords the chefs the opportunity to express themselves and show their progress as they grow and advance their careers.
 “I have a young team in the kitchen, they are so enthusiastic and constantly surprising me,” said the chef.
 This is a vital part of the ongoing development and training that are part of the Sana Hotels ethos.

-With a sophisticated and comfortable atmosphere, Al Quimia offers respectful and attentive service without the rigidity of the limitations imposed by a traditional fine dining environment.
-With a passionate creative team, newly designed menus and fabulous décor, the restaurant is well poised to achieve one of its main goals — receiving its first Michelin star.
+With a sophisticated and comfortable atmosphere, the new Al Quimia Restaurant at Epic Sana Algarve offers respectful and attentive service without the rigidity of the limitations imposed by a traditional fine dining environment.
+With a passionate creative team, newly designed menus and fabulous décor, the new Al Quimia Restaurant is well poised to achieve one of its main goals — receiving its first Michelin star.